#NAG17 – Leeds, Hilton Hotel, 6-7 November 2017

 Jonathan Ebbs, Service Development Manager: Information & Digital at Manchester City Council

-NAG delegates will also have the opportunity to attend two of the four workshops on offer and workshops include:
+NAG delegates will also have the opportunity to attend two of the four workshops on offer below:

 eBook Accessibility Audit workshop